World’s Best Lasagna Recipe (Made Easy with Sweet Italian sausage)

 • Measuring Spoons: Measuring spoons will help you to accurately measure the seasonings.

-Anyway, leave a comment below if you enjoy it, and make sure you subscribe to receive notifications every time I post a new recipe.
-For updates on everything Philly Jay Cooking, follow me on social media: Facebook, Pinterest, Twitter, Instagram, and YouTube.
+Okay, folks, enough ranting!
+Give this recipe a shot.
+Leave a comment below if you enjoy it, and make sure to subscribe to receive notifications whenever I post a new recipe.

 Enjoy later!